2i-Git/career-changers-site/content/sections/7-Team.en.md

 ---
 anchor: "Career change Stories"
-header: "Our Amazing Team"
+header: "Career Changers at 2i"
-subheader: "Lorem ipsum dolor sit amet consectetur."
+subheader: ""
 content: "Think you might have what it takes to join us?
 Get in touch"
 teamMember: [
   {